-The scheduling and management of offshore flights involves a number of people and support services, from weather observers offshore to air traffic control and flight scheduling services.
-Helicopter operators maintain a Flight Dispatch Centre to coordinate and manage these flights.
+The scheduling and management of offshore flights involves a number of people and support services, from weather checks offshore to air traffic control and flight scheduling services.
+Helicopter operators maintain an operational control/flight following function to coordinate and manage these flights.
 All flights are monitored via satellite, with regular updates that include speed, altitude and which personnel are on board.

-As is the case at the helicopter base onshore, offshore bases also feature teams ready to support both the landing and lift off of helicopters from the various installations.
+As is the case at the helicopter base onshore, offshore bases/installations also feature teams ready to support both arrival and departure of helicopters.
 Teams include landing officers, logistics coordinators, weather observers and radio operators.